cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/creatures/monsters.md

 (integer, optional)

-Monster melee skill, ranges from 0 - 10, with 4 being an average mob.
+Monster melee skill, ranges from 0 - 10 in base game generally, with 4 being an average mob.
+Past 10 is likely magic or anomalous
 See GAME_BALANCE.txt for more examples

 ## "dodge"

 (integer, optional)

 Monster dodge skill.
+0 to 10 in base game.
 See GAME_BALANCE.txt for an explanation of dodge mechanics.

 ## "melee_damage"